Infineon/arduino-devops/docs/scripts/arduino-ci.rst

 Shows and queries the ci configuration matrix.
 This command is helpful within CI/CD workflows in the creation of parallel jobs for the compilation of the sketches and boards matrix.

-It support the following output formats:
+It supports the following output formats:

  - JSON (``--json`` or ``--json-pretty``)
  - YAML (``--yaml``) .